Cooking With Ayeh

 Home » Recipes » Mains

-Peanut Noodles
+Creamy Peanut Noodles

 JUMP TO RECIPE

-This Peanut Noodles recipe comes together in 10 minutes.
+This Peanut Noodles recipe comes together in 15 minutes.
 It makes for an easy dinner using noodles, tofu, veggies with a creamy peanut sauce.

 These creamy Peanut Noodles are one of my favourite easy weeknight dinners!
-It all comes together in 10 minutes and the best part is the homemade creamy Peanut Sauce 🙂
+It all comes together in 15 minutes and the best part is the homemade creamy Peanut Sauce 🙂

 If you’re like me and LOVE peanut butter, this is the recipe for you hehe

-This creamy Peanut Noodles recipe is also Vegan and can easily be made Gluten-free too!
+This creamy Peanut Noodles recipe is also vegan and can easily be made gluten-free too!

 Making your own sauce is much healthier than many store-bought sauces that can be full of preservatives.

-I’ve shared the peanut sauce recipe before which is great as a dipping sauce for Summer Rolls and even Crispy Tofu… yum!
+I’ve shared the peanut sauce recipe before which is great as a dipping sauce for Summer Rolls and even Crispy Tofu…yum!

-• Ingredients to make Peanut Noodles
+• Ingredients to make Creamy Peanut Noodles

-• How to make Peanut Noodles
+• How to make Creamy Peanut Noodles

 • Tips for Peanut Noodles Recipe